haddocking/haddocking.github.io/education/HADDOCK24/shape-small-molecule/index.md

 </details>
 <br>

+### 2. Template identification
-The nature of the binding site makes it clear that if we are to reproduce the chemical envirnoment of the target complex then the template we choose must also contain ORO and FMN in its binding site.
+The nature of the binding site makes it clear that if we are to reproduce the chemical environment of the target complex then the template we choose must also contain ORO and FMN in its binding site.

 The first step requires we search one of the PDB portals (in our case we will make use of [RCSB](https://rcsb.org)) for